TSP Investment Options and Fund Performance

 Small Capitalization Stock Index Investment (S) Fund

 The S Fund tracks the Dow Jones U.S. Completion Total Stock Market Index, commonly called the Wilshire 4500.
-The index represents about a quarter of the market value of the U.S. stock market, consisting of medium and small companies whose stocks are not in the S&P 500, which the C Fund tracks.
-The index actually reflects about 3,100 common stocks and real estate investment trusts.
+The index represents about a fifth of the market value of the U.S. stock market, consisting of medium and small companies whose stocks are not in the S&P 500, which the C Fund tracks.
+The index actually reflects about 3,300 common stocks and real estate investment trusts.

 The S Fund is invested in the BlackRock Extended Market Index Fund.
 The fund holds the stocks of most of the companies in the index with market values greater than $1 billion.
 A mathematical sampling technique is used to select among the smaller stocks.

-The largest market sectors are financials, consumer discretionary, industrials, information technology and health care.
-Energy, materials, utilities, consumer staples and telecommunications make up most of the rest.
+The largest market sectors are information technology, financials, consumer discretionary, industrials and health care.
+Real estate, materials, energy and consumer staples make up most of the rest.

 International Stock Index Investment (I) Fund